pkeroulas/st2110-toolkit/capture/dpdk/README.md

 | `libiverbs` | 18 |
 | `libpcap-dev` | 1.9 |

+Those expose the appropriate symbols in `/usr/include/infiniband/` for `dpdk`.

 Out of the box, *DPDK hardly makes the jobs for as a proper ST 2110 capture engine because of the inaccuracy of the incoming packets*.
 [Timestamp](#hardware-timestamps) section brings more details.
 To overcome that limitation, You need to clone [my fork](https://github.com/pkeroulas/dpdk/tree/pdump_mlx5_hw_ts/clock_info/v1) based on version version v20.05.